farfromland/farfromland/README.md

 unrelated side note.. i like reading rentrys n straws n bios n stuff. chances r if you have one i have read it! i do my best to be mindful of boundaries and preferences, tho i can slip up sometimes. dont be afraid 2 let me know when i do.

-openly anti-fictionkin. i may not like being a hater but i've had enough of you freaks lmao
+openly anti-fictionkin. i may not like being a hater but it is *on sight* that i hide you.